cnzakimuena/Dore_vision/README.md

 # Doré Vision
-Gustave Doré Divine Comedy illustrations with accompanying excerpts from the original work and the H. F. Cary English translation (1909).
+Gustave Doré Divine Comedy illustrations with accompanying excerpts from the original Italian work and the H. F. Cary English translation (1909).
 A script for automated generation of the anthology is provided.

 For automated generation, the repository should at minimum initially contain the following files in the structure shown below: